McKlay/ai-chatbot-engineering/docs/chapter12.md

 * Full access to weights, prompt logic, memory control
 * Can plug into vector search (RAG), moderation, reranking

 **Cons**

 * Requires GPU or paid cloud VM
-* Manual optimization needed for concurrency
+* Manual optimization needed for concurrency and scaling
+* You manage security, monitoring, and updates

 ---